craftcms/docs/docs/2.x/plugins/events-reference.md

 #### Params:

-- `globalSet` – A <craft2:Craft\GlobalSetModel> object representing the Global Set whose content is about to be saved.
+- `globalSet` – A <craft2:Craft\GlobalSetModel> object representing the global set whose content is about to be saved.

 ::: tip
 Event handlers can prevent the global set from getting saved by setting [$event->performAction](craft2:Craft\Event::performAction) to `false`.